Carrie Soto is Back Book Review: A Novel by Taylor Jenkins Reid

-What is Carrie Soto is Back About?
+What is Carrie Soto is Back about?

 Taylor Jenkins Reid is quickly becoming one of the most popular authors around.
 Her first book called Forever, Interrupted was published in 2013.
 After that she wrote seven more books and is a New York Times Bestseller.
 Many of her books are set in the past, and sometimes her characters even run into each other.